-Databricks supports sparklyr in notebooks and jobs.
+Databricks supports sparklyr in notebooks, jobs, and RStudio Desktop.

 To establish a sparklyr connection, you can use